Varsity 2018 Ones to Watch

 NTU Women’s football face a heavy challenge this varsity series, but there’s every chance their hard work will pay off.
 Whatever the outcome, we’re promised an exciting game!

-Suzanne, better known by friends and teammates as Suzie, has been selected for elite performance programme Loughborough Lightning this season.
+Susie has been selected for elite performance programme Loughborough Lightning this season.
 She’ll play on both the U21 and NSL squad.

 She began playing netball age 8, going onto play for Oldham Netball club who are now in the National Premier League.

-Suzie also played for Manchester Thunder, working her way up to captain the U21 first team squad.
+Susie also played for Manchester Thunder, working her way up to captain the U21 first team squad.

 Caro is a first year student at NTU, studying Business.
 She recently flew to the Gold Coast as travelling reserve with Team Wales at the Commonwealth Games.